Ethunxxx/is-this-page-archived/README.md

 ### Archive checking

-On every completed page navigation the service worker fires two requests in parallel:
+After you open a page (follow a link, enter a URL, or refresh), the service worker fires two requests in parallel.
+This means that even if images, ads, or other content are still loading, the check already runs once the main page load is done.
+In-app route changes on single-page sites (without a full reload) do not run another check.

 | Service | Endpoint | Method |
 |---|---|---|